mefranklin6/Extron-Frontend-API/README.md

 Q: What about device drivers and modules?

-A: The backend server i'm writing intends to use Go Microservices from <https://github.com/Dartmouth-OpenAV> for device handling.
+A: The backend server I’m writing intends to use Go Microservices from <https://github.com/Dartmouth-OpenAV> for device handling.
 If your equipment is not yet supported, please consider writing a microservice and contributing it to the group.

 Q: What about devices on AVLAN or devices that the backend server can't reach?